UsabilityEngineering/ux-portfolio-fabiang8/j02/readMe.md

 ![image](https://user-images.githubusercontent.com/68124971/206932444-adf979f1-276d-48e2-8352-07992090bcdc.png)

 (**Interaction**)
 I use Trading View for when I need more in depth information about a certain stock / asset.
-It handles most of my needs for the most part , but I do have my gripes with it.I believe that when using it from a web application view , it is okay.
+It handles most of my needs, but I do have my gripes with it.I believe that when using it from a web application view , it is okay.
 When opened in the "full" version it quickly becomes unwieldy and intimidating.
 I believe this quality of being intimidating is what kept me from adopting it for a while.

 From the Web App view I believe that Trading View is somewhat effective.
 I believe the nature of these kinds of application will always be complicated due to all the different information they have to display.
 I believe that over time, I began to learn how to use Trading View and it became more intuitive.
 Although I would say that it took me longer to learn Trading View then other applications.